prasannaP96/ML-based-safe-Overtaking-Python-OpenCV/README.md

 3.Decision Making and sending mail to respective person.

 4.All data will be stored automatically in Excel file using pandas library.

+5.Using Socket we will send message from one device to another.